thutuephan/TheCloudResumeChallenge/cloudstepbystep/CypressTest.md

 ### Intro

-An end-to-end or smoke test is run after your API gets deployed.
+I. An end-to-end or smoke test is run after your API gets deployed.
 It uses the real, live URL of your API and makes sure that it provides the expected responses to a test call.
 This indirectly verifies that

 1. your Lambda code is working as expected,